IDAES/idaes-pse/docs/user_guide/components/unit_model/control_volume.rst

 A key feature of the IDAES platform is the use of ControlVolumeBlocks.
 Control Volumes represent a volume of material over which material, energy and/or momentum balances can be performed.
-Control Volume Blocks contain methods to automate the task of writing common forms of these balance equations.
-Control Volume Blocks can also automate the creation of StateBlocks and ReactionBlocks associated with the control volume.
+ControlVolumeBlocks contain methods to automate the task of writing common forms of these balance equations.
+ControlVolumeBlocks can also automate the creation of StateBlocks and ReactionBlocks associated with the control volume.